 Located in Kayonza District, along the main Kigali - Rusumo highway, Urugo Roadside Café attracts travelers in need of coffee and quick bites.
-The café is also ideal for tourists en route to the neighboring Akagera National Park.
+The café is also popular with tourists en route to the neighboring Akagera National Park.

-The coffee shop and boutiques are outlets of the Urugo Women’s Opportunity Center.
+The coffee shop and the craft market are outlets of the Urugo Women’s Opportunity Center.
 This coffee break was followed by a tour of the entire center.
 The facility was built by Women for Women International, courtesy of Bloomberg Philanthropies and other donors.

 Women for Women International supports vulnerable women in post-conflict countries.
 In Rwanda, the nonprofit organization has groomed more than 76,000 entrepreneurs since 1997.
-Beneficiaries of the center’s yearlong program are equipped with what it takes to access and utilize resources.
+The beneficiaries of the center’s yearlong program are equipped with what it takes to access and utilize resources.

 Training workshops are uniquely designed and the interior of the meeting room is creatively decorated but it was the site’s safari tents that attracted my attention.
 Deluxe camping has become a popular phrase in the travel industry lately.
 Also known as glamorous camping, or simply glamping, this trend fuses luxury and simplicity.
 It appeals to travelers seeking a camping experience without compromising the comfort of their own bedrooms.
 Unlike traditional tents, the center’s deluxe ones have Wi-Fi, en suite solar-powered hot showers and verandas.